abdurrahmanfaqihiskandar/CarparkSystem/README.md

 VERSION or DATE: 15 May 2024

-HOW TO START THIS PROJECT: Open up project in BlueJ and run the CarparkSystem java file.
+HOW TO START THIS PROJECT: Ensure you have Java 21 installed.
+Run the CarparkSystem java file.

 AUTHORS: Abdurrahman Faqih Bin Iskandar 104675143